Vigilance and Anti-Corruption Bureau

 Vigilance and Anti-Corruption Bureau, Kerala (VACB) is an agency of Government of Kerala constituted to investigate offences of bribery and corruption falling within the purview of Prevention of Corruption Act, 1988 in the state of Kerala.
-The VACB was established in 1964 and operates under the control of the Vigilance Department of the Government of Kerala.
+The VACB was established in 1964 and functions under the administrative control of the Vigilance Department of the Government of Kerala.
 The VACB has its headquarters in Thiruvananthapuram, the capital city of Kerala, and has several regional offices across the state.

 As the sole specialized agency in Kerala which investigates corruption offences, the Vigilance & Anti-Corruption Bureau ensures that offenders are brought to justice and it constantly and continuously strives to keep Kerala corruption-free.
-Pinarayi Vijayan is the current minister for vigilance.
-Manoj Abraham is the current Vigilance Director.
+Pinarayi Vijayan is the current Minister for Vigilance.
+Manoj Abraham IPS is the current Vigilance Director.

 Organization

+Vigilance Department

+The Vigilance Department functions at the secretariat level and is in charge of organising vigilance administration and creating and monitoring anti-corruption policies.
+The vigilance department supervises the vigilance and anti-corruption bureau and other vigilance units of the Government of Kerala.
+The department is headed politically by the Minister for Vigilance and administratively by the Additional Chief Secretary to Government, a senior IAS Officer.

+Directorate

-The Vigilance & Anti-Corruption Bureau which was established in 1964 as a separate department under the Administrative Control of a Director to deal exclusively with the investigation of corruption cases utilizing Police personnel and its own executive Staffs.
-The Vigilance & Anti-corruption Bureau is headed by the Director who is of the rank of Director General of Police or Additional Director General of Police.
+The Vigilance & Anti-Corruption Bureau was established in 1964 as a separate department under the Administrative Control of a Director to deal exclusively with the investigation of corruption cases utilizing Police personnel deputed to it as its own executive Staff.
+The Vigilance & Anti-corruption Bureau is headed by the Director who is of the rank of Director General of Police (DGP).
 This position is also known as Vigilance Director.
-The Director is to be assisted by four Officers of the rank of Additional Director General of Police to Deputy Inspector General of Police.
-The current Vigilance Director is Sri Manoj Abraham IPS, who is an ADGP in Kerala Police.
-The Vigilance & Anti-Corruption Bureau headquarters is located at Thiruvananthapuram City.
+The current Vigilance Director is Sri Manoj Abraham, IPS, a DGP-ranked officer in the Kerala cadre.
+He has earlier worked in CBI and Enforcement Directorate and considered to be an expert in Financial Crimes Investigation The Vigilance & Anti-Corruption Bureau headquarters is located at Thiruvananthapuram City.
 The VACB Headquarters is the office of the Director, Vigilance & Anti-Corruption Bureau.

+At the headquarters, The Vigilance Director is assisted by an Inspector General of Police (IGP).
+There are two Superintendents of Police (SPs) for administrative and intelligence affairs.

-For the convenience of administration, the State of Kerala is divided into four ranges headed by a Superintendent of Police.
-A range consists three or more units.
+For the convenience of administration, the State of Kerala is divided into four ranges headed by a Superintendent of Police (SP).
+A range is a group of vigilance units.
+A range consists of three or more units.
 A range is further divided into units, There are fourteen VACB Units in 14 districts of Kerala.
 Each unit has jurisdiction over the respective revenue districts.
-Each unit is headed by an officer of the rank of Deputy Superintendent of Police.
-He/She is assisted by Inspectors of Police, Sub Inspectors of Police, Assistant Sub Inspectors and Civil Police Officers.
+Each unit is headed by an officer of the rank of Deputy Superintendent of Police (DySP).
+He/She is assisted by Inspectors of Police, Sub Inspectors of Police, Assistant Sub Inspectors, and Civil Police Officers.